Jazz Revelation Records CD Release Concert

 Aditya Balani from Delhi, India leads the Aditya Balani Group, a Boston-based world/jazz ensemble that brings together talented musicians from around the world, including Spain, Serbia, Chile, and the U.S. Drawing from their ethnic roots, each musician adds a unique color to the band's sound: an exciting blend of the spontaneity and harmonic interplay of jazz, with the sheer intensity of melodies and rhythms of Indian classical/folk music.
 The group—featuring Berklee students Balani on guitar, Aaron Bahr on trumpet, Will Cafaro on bass, Tarun Balani on drums, and Sharik Hasan on piano—recently completed its second tour of the Indian sub-continent.

 Utar Dundarartun is a composer, arranger, and pianist from Ankara, Turkey, who studies film scoring and jazz composition at Berklee on scholarship.
 He graduated from Hacettepe University State Conservatory in classical percussion.
 Dundarartun has performed at many festivals in Turkey, including the 12th International Ankara Jazz Festival, the 7th Eskisehir Jazz Festival, and the International Bursa Music Festival.
 He has composed and arranged over 30 pieces for symphony orchestra, and 50 pieces for brass and big band.
 He is currently recording an album with his band Betone.
 Says Dundarartun, "Human creativity and imagination really impressed my scope about music and history.
-To create something to humanity is considerable reason for improvement."
+To create something to [give to] humanity is considerable reason for improvement."

 Roy Guzman is a guitarist and composer hailing from Cupey, Puerto Rico.
 He studied classical guitar at the Pablo Casals Conservatoire of Puerto Rico, later transferring to Berklee on scholarship.
 He is the recipient of the Billboard Endowed Scholarship at Berklee and was a semifinalist in the Gibson Montreux Jazz Guitar Competition in Switzerland.
 He currently leads the Roy Guzman Quintet, a group that performed at George Wein's Jazz Festival 55 in Newport, Rhode Island; the Duke Ellington Jazz Fest in Washington, D.C.; and Lincoln Center in New York.
 Guzman has also recorded two albums with the Orbits Quintet.